LGN520/farreach-public/benchmark.md

 </br></br>

 ## 3.1 Regular Experiments
-To carry out experiments according to paper, we have set up the scripts for running specific tasks.
+- To carry out experiments according to paper, we have set up the scripts for running specific tasks.
 The scripts are placed under `scripts/exps/`.
+	+ **Note that due to server rotation to cope with limited machines, each experiment may take 1-8 hour(s).**

 1. Experiments List and Scripts: